 What is the New Mexico Teaching Policy Fellowship?

 - A highly selective leadership opportunity for outstanding New Mexico teachers looking to deepen their knowledge of education policy and gain a voice in decisions that affect students and the teaching profession.

-- Fellows expand their influence without leaving the classroom, starting in September 2017 and concluding in June 2018.
+- Fellows expand their influence without leaving the classroom.

 - Three in-person training sessions, and online monthly virtual sessions.

 - Fellows receive training through expert-led modules and direct engagement with key stakeholders.
 No prior policy experience required.

 - Fellows receive a $1,500 stipend for their commitment.

 Teach Plus trains teachers in: understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.